 where the user can choose a $(y\!\times\! \theta)$-space loss function $l(y_i, \theta)$, a $\theta$-space divergence $D$, and a feasible region $\mathcal{F}$, and this framework includes many other generalized-VIs as special cases such as decision-theory-based-VI \citep{lacoste2011approximate, kusmierczyk2019variational}, and Gibbs-VI \citep{alquier2016properties}.
 In the same vein, \citet{bissiri2016general} study a generalized Bayes framework: given a $(y\!\times\! \theta)$-space loss function $l(y_i, \theta)$, an unnormalized posterior is defined by $\exp\left[{-\sum_{i=1}^n l(\theta,y_i)}\right] p^{\mathrm{prior}}(\theta)$, a generalization of the PAC- and Gibbs-posterior \citep{zhang2006information, jiang2008gibbs}. \citet{grunwald2017inconsistency} introduce a learning rate $\eta$ to the Bayes model, which controls how close the posterior should be to the prior.
 When the likelihood is intractable, \citet{matsubara2022robust} use Stein discrepancy as a loss function in generalized Bayes.

-Our posterior-predictive-centric PVI framework is orthogonal to the existing generalized-Bayes and -VI.
-Followed by an objective Bayesian paradigm \citep{vehtari2012survey}, we evaluate an inference based on how good the posterior prediction it entails, and hence eliminates the needs of a $(y\!\times\! \theta)$-space loss function $l$.
-PVI and generalized VI seemingly both contain a utility function.
+Our PVI framework is spiritually different from existing generalized-Bayes and -VI procedures.
 To see their difference, take the default loss function, the negative log likelihood, $l(y, \theta)= -\log p(y|\theta)$, and $D$ to be the KL divergence, then both generalized VI and generalized Bayes degenerate to the vanilla Bayes posterior.
-In contrast, PVI posterior under the default logarithm score is generally not the same, even asymptotically, as the exact Bayes.
-Even with the same log score, the PVI and the generalized VI objectives change the position of $\log$ and the integral---The PVI evaluates the global predictive performance of the posterior-averaged predictive distribution, while the generalized VI assesses the posterior-averaged local predictive performance.
+In contrast, the PVI posterior under the default log score is generally not the same, even asymptotically, as the vanilla Bayes posterior.
+Even with the same log score, PVI and the generalized VI differ in the position of $\log$ and the integral --- PVI evaluates the global predictive performance of the posterior-averaged predictive distribution, while the generalized VI assesses the posterior-averaged local predictive performance.

-\paragraph{Limitations and future directions.} Predictive variational inference establishes a general framework to optimize the posterior for better posterior prediction.
-We provide practical implementations to sample from this optimal posterior density.
-PVI incorporates various score rules and apples to likelihood-free settings.
-PVI is an implicit hierarchical modeling that infers the population distribution of parameters.
-It is further a tool of model check and tells which parameter should vary in the population, such that PVI is not only an automated model improvement, but also a step to facilitate the larger Bayesian workflow \citep{gelman2020bayesian}.
-In this paper, we made minimal tuning on PVI for a fair comparison.
-There is a large room for fine-tuning (tuning $\lambda$, interpolating between the prior and posterior regularization, choice of scoring rules and combinations, variance reduction of the stochastic gradient, etc.), which we defer for future engineering.